Studying for the Exam

 I am the only one in my chapter preparing for the exam.
 How can I get the chapter — or vendors — to help educate me?

-Since all of the information covered on the exam is also relevant to the effective execution of the daily responsibilities of legal administrators, request that your chapter education committee schedule some sessions that would assist you as well as be of interest to chapter members.
+All the information covered on the exam is also relevant to the effective execution of the daily responsibilities of legal administrators, so request that your chapter education committee schedule some sessions that would assist you as well as be of interest to chapter members.
 In addition, once you determine the areas of knowledge you need help with, look for vendors or other educational resources in your area that could augment your written resources.
 You might set a breakfast meeting with a vendor that would be designed to educate you on some specific area, such as BOMA or insurance issues.

 What can ALA do to assist in developing study groups?

 Although it is difficult to develop a “formal study group” if members are reluctant to tell anyone that they plan to sit for the exam, chapters can take a pro-active approach in developing their educational programs to ensure that all chapter members who plan to sit for the exam have opportunities to participate in programs specifically developed around the body of knowledge necessary to pass the exam.
 Chapters must also take special precautions to ask speakers to delineate between state specific and federal laws — especially as they relate to human resources issues.
-Chapter leaders must continually promote and support the concept of the CLMSM program, the use of study groups and educational sessions with the chapter to help members obtain proper educational opportunities.
-Chapter leaders must assist in identifying members who can lead this charge to a successful CLMSM study group.
+Chapter leaders must continually promote and support the concept of the CLM® program, the use of study groups and educational sessions with the chapter to help members obtain proper educational opportunities.
+Chapter leaders must assist in identifying members who can lead this charge to a successful CLM® study group.

 What can chapter leaders do to help generate excitement about the program?

-Chapter leaders should use the experience of local chapter CLMs and the services of ALA HQ staff, directors, and regional officers to promote the CLMSM program.
+Chapter leaders should use the experience of local chapter CLMs and the services of ALA HQ staff, directors, and regional officers to promote the CLM® program.
 Chapter leaders should stress the importance of the program to committees and members at every opportunity.

 How can chapters use vendors to assist in developing study groups?